 The best writers are natural teachers.
 They gift a generosity of self that allows us to reach for their work both encouraged and enamored.

-Anne Lamott (b.
-1954) has written a trove of fiction but is best known for her writing guide, Bird by Bird, published a quarter of a century ago.
+Anne Lamott (10 April, 1954) has written a trove of fiction but is best known for her writing guide, Bird by Bird, published a quarter of a century ago.

 Lamott was raised in a writing family.
 Her father encouraged her to notice and observe everything, and she taught herself storytelling and writing as a way to commune and connect.